SilkRose/Pony/stories/script-kitty/script-kitty.md

 Behind the piano she found something that put a smile on her face: a computer.

-Looking around, she made sure none of the other pets were around before she jumped up on the desk.
+Looking around, she made sure none of the other pets were watching before she jumped up on the desk.

 Nudging the mouse, the computer woke up and the screen turned on.
-She laid on the keyboard opening a terminal to check out the school's intranet.
+She laid on the keyboard and opened a terminal to check out the school's intranet.

-Scanning for computers on the network she finds hundreds of devices: every PC in the computer labs, every teacher's PC, the administrator's PCs, every student's phone that was left on, and every wireless access point.
+Scanning for computers on the network, she finds hundreds of devices: all the computers in the computer labs, every teacher's PC, all the administrators' PCs, every student's phone that was left on, and every wireless access point.

 Seeing all these devices gives her an idea.